Happy New Year: A Reflection on Art and Connection

 So how do artists shine through this murk?

+Yes, I see the money.
+But more than that, I see her being comfortable.
 I see her waking up, doing yoga, having tea, managing her business, and running her own print shop (printing has been hell lately, but that’s another story).
 I see her shoulders relaxed.
 Migraines and lower back pain are managed.
 I see walks in the forest, gathering inspiration.
 I see her visiting her family more often.
+A manageable life.
+A comfortable one.

 I’ve also asked myself, if Kezleigh stayed exactly where she is right now, would I be okay with that?
 I imagine a therapist would tell me to come to terms with how things are, and that if she exceeds expectations, then great.